 Food Addicts in Recovery Anonymous carries the long-standing tradition of anonymity.

 We respectfully request that you continue to cooperate with us in maintaining the anonymity of FA members in the media.
 The principle of anonymity is a basic tenet of our fellowship.
 Why?
-Those who are reluctant to seek FA’s help may overcome their fear if they are confident that their anonymity will be respected.
-In addition, and perhaps less understood, our tradition of anonymity acts as a restraint on FA members, reminding members that FA is a program of principles, not personalities, and that no individual FA member may act as a spokesperson for the program.
+Those who are reluctant to seek our help may overcome their fear if they are confident that their anonymity will be respected.
+In addition, our tradition of anonymity acts as a restraint on FA members, reminding members that FA is a program of principles, not personalities, and that no individual FA member may act as a spokesperson for the program.
 If an FA member is identified in the media, we ask that you please use pseudonyms only and that you not use photographs or electronic images in which members’ faces may be recognized.
 Please refer to In the News for print, audio, and video examples.

 Public Information Committee